 In both cities there are historical neighbourhoods dedicated to the arts, but also emerging artistic hubs which creates an interesting and enriching mix.
 You'll sure to stumble across art galleries, ateliers, exhibitions, art fairs and urban markets wherever you turn to, specially during summer time.

-Check our home page to download free tips to explore Lisboa and Porto.
+Check the Inspire Me section of our website and download free tips to explore Lisboa and Porto.

 Urban Art Festivals